carlosgub/JetCoMovie-App-/README.md

 - [X] Add the Tickets View.

 ## V4 ![](https://geps.dev/progress/50)
-- [X] Add styles, create styles and do some refactor
+- [X] Create text styles and dimens for the views and do some refactor.
-- [ ] Add light/dark theme switch button to the Profile View
+- [ ] Add light/dark theme switch button to the Profile View.

 ## V5
 - [ ] Add support to different Screens.